nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 ----------
 Registration
 ============
-On creation a register semaphore command is put on the :py:data:`commqueue` and the handler sends a register semaphore message to all workers.
-On the master a new instance of :py:class:`NetWork.semaphore.MasterSemaphoreHandler` is added to :py:class`NetWork.semaphore.semaphoreHandlers` dictionary.
+On creation a register semaphore command is sent to the dispatcher and the handler sends a register semaphore message to all workers.
+On the master a new instance of :py:class:`NetWork.semaphore.MasterSemaphoreHandler` is added to :py:class:`NetWork.semaphore.semaphoreHandlers` dictionary.
 On the master and the workers, a new instance of :py:class:`multiprocessing.Semaphore` is added :py:data:`NetWork.semaphore.semaphores` dictionary.
 All created :py:class:`multiprocessing.Semaphore` have the counter value given to :py:meth:`Workgroup.registerSemaphore`, and upong creation they a loop acquires them to set their counter to zero.